 Federal regulations require that the TIP be updated at least once every four years.
-MTC may update the TIP more frequently, however, these updates are limited to special circumstances, such as aligning the update cycle with State processes or to reflect an amendment to the regional long-range plan.
-Caltrans requires all MPOs in the state to update their TIPs concurrently every two years.
+However, state statute requires all MPOs in California to update their TIPs on the same schedule, every two years.

 FINANCIAL CONSTRAINT

 The TIP must be financially constrained, meaning that the amount of funding programmed must not exceed the amount of funding estimated to be reasonably available.
 Financial constraint must be demonstrated by program and by year for the four active years of the TIP.